 Our research group has also access to ICP-OES and IC instrumentation.

 The department focuses on multidisciplinary research in the field of environmental impact of energy fuel cycles.
 Experimental research (involving X-ray spectrometry) is related to fine and ultrafine atmospheric aerosols and final disposal of nuclear waste.
 Another main topic is numerical simulation of the biological effects of ionising radiation.

 The department has an XRF laboratory with possibilities of micro-XRF and TXRF investigations.
 The TXRF machine consists of a 50-W Mo-anode X-ray tube, multilayer monochromator and sample alignment unit (WOBImodule, TUWien ATI, Vienna, Austria) and works in air.
 Three SDDs and a Si(Li) detector are available.
 The equipment is suitable to perform measurements on 20mmx20mm Si wafers or standard 30 mm quartz reflectors.
 Optical microscopes are available for visualizing the samples.
 The trainee will have access to the chemical laboratory, in addition to standard pipetting systems a nanoliter injector is available for preparation of calibration samples.
 The atmospheric particles will be sampled directly on Si wafer reflector surfaces using a dedicated cascade impactor.

 Proposed topics and schedule

-- The Environmental Physics Department will have a winter aerosol sampling campaign in Budapest in January especially intended for TXRF analysis of size-fractionated samples.
+The Environmental Physics Department has several aerosol sampling campaigns in Hungary, involving cascade-impactors intended for TXRF analysis of size-fractionated samples.
 The STSM candidate can assist in TXRF measurements of aerosol particles deposited on Si wafers and related data evaluation.
-Recommended STSM duration is two weeks (practically second half of January 2020).
-This possibility is more related to the objectives of WG3.
+Recommended STSM duration is two weeks, schedule depends on the availability of the candidate.